-- 5.4.1.1 Distribution to the next intended user will differ in the delivery method applied which may either be: - (a) Physical distribution.
-The means by which aeronautical data and aeronautical information distribution is achieved through the delivery of a physical package, such as postal services; or - (b) Direct electronic distribution.
-The means by which aeronautical data and aeronautical information distribution is achieved automatically through the use of a direct electronic connection between the AIS and the next intended user. - 5.4.1.2 Different delivery methods and data media may require different procedures to ensure the required data quality.
+- 5.4.1.1 Distribution to the next intended user will differ in the delivery method applied which may either be: - a) Physical distribution.
+The means by which aeronautical data and aeronautical information distribution is achieved through the delivery of a physical package (e.g. postal services); or - b) Direct electronic distribution.
+The means by which aeronautical data and aeronautical information distribution is achieved automatically through the use of a direct electronic connection between the AIM and the next intended user. - 5.4.1.2 Different delivery methods and data media may require different procedures to ensure the required data quality.